Do your kids use Snapchat, but you're not quite sure what it is? Tech Talker pulled together a quick and dirty guide for the social media app.

 Snapchat has technically been around since 2011, it didn’t start gaining momentum until 2013.
 Today I’m just going to give you the basics of how it works and why it’s used.
 If you're a parent, your kids are likely using Snapchat, and it’s imperative that you understand it and how it works.

-How Does Snapchat Work?
+How does Snapchat work?

 Something that makes Snapchat fun are the filters.
-When you think filter, you usually think of black and white, sepia, lo-fi, or those other common ones on Instagram.
+When you think filter, you usually think of black and white, sepia, lo-fi, or those other common ones in photo editing apps.
 Snapchat filters are a whole other ball game, though.
 If I take a video of me singing Mariah Carey’s “All I Want for Christmas” through Snapchat, I can add a filter that makes it slow motion, double speed, or rewind (plays the video backward).
 There are also Geolocation filters that put an image over the picture that will show your town or wherever you are located.
 Geolocation uses your phone's location in order to determine what filters are available to you.
 This is fun when traveling, or if there is a sponsored filter somewhere.

 By far the most fun filters are the ones that use face detection technology.
-There are a ton of different filters, but some of the most popular are ones that morph the image of your face into an animal, Cher, cute deer, or even give you a flower crown.
+There are a ton of different filters, but some of the most popular are ones that morph the image of your face into an animal, cute deer, or even give you a flower crown.
 Each day the filters change so you never know what will be available.
 You can also put text on your photos/video if you want to write something.

 With Snapchat’s temporary photos and videos, users don’t have to worry about being tagged in anything or even having their pictures shared with people they don’t want them shared with.
 The disappearing media allows a freedom on social media that wasn’t there before.
 Or so people think.